gofr-dev/gofr/docs/advanced-guide/circuit-breaker/page.md

 Circuit breaker state changes to open when number of consecutive failed requests increases the threshold.
 When it is in open state, GoFr makes request to the aliveness endpoint (default being - /.well-known/alive) at an equal interval of time provided in config.

-> ##### Check out the example of an inter-service HTTP communication along with circuit-breaker : [Visit Github](https://github.com/gofr-dev/gofr/blob/development/examples/using-http-service/main.go)
+> ##### Check out the example of an inter-service HTTP communication along with circuit-breaker in GoFr: [Visit Github](https://github.com/gofr-dev/gofr/blob/development/examples/using-http-service/main.go)